 Payment service providers offering payment accounts that charge for refused payments should read the relevant sections of chapter 4.

 As part of our Review, we have also separately published consultation papers on changes for the rent-to-own market including proposals for a price-cap and our Feedback on CP18/12 with final rules and guidance and consultation on Buy Now Pay Later offers.

-Once the rules are made, we will monitor the market and keep overdraft pricing under review.
+After any final rules are made, we will monitor the market and keep overdraft pricing under review.